-Challenges to global security and U.S. interests around the world are mounting – from ISIS and a disintegrating Middle East, to an aggressive and authoritarian Russia, to China’s expansionism in the Pacific.
+Challenges to global security and U.S. interests around the world are mounting – from ISIS and the disintegrating Middle East to an aggressive and authoritarian Russia, to China’s expansionism in the Pacific.

 Resident Fellow and Co-Director of the Marilyn Ware Center for Security Studies, AEI

 Senior Fellow and Director of the Strategy and Statecraft Program, Center for A New American Security

 Chairman, National Interest Advisory Board

 Melbern Glasscock Chair, Texas A&M University